A method to construct exponential families by representation theory: A method to construct good exponential families

 \subsection{Our method}

-Our method generates a family $\{dp_\theta\}_{\theta\in \Theta}$ of probability measures from three inputs as follows: \begin{enumerate} \item Let $G$ be a Lie group and $H$ a closed subgroup of $G$.
-We put $X:=G/H$, which is regarded as a sample space. \item Let $V$ be a finite dimensional real representation of $G$. \item Let $v_0$ be an $H$-fixed vector in $V$. \end{enumerate} We put We assume that there exist relatively $G$-invariant measures on $G/H$ and take one $\mu$ of them.
-(The family $\mathcal{P}$ below does not depend on the choice of $\mu$ (see Remark~\ref{rem:choice_of_rel_inv})).
+We put $X:=G/H$ as above, which is regarded as a sample space.
+Our method generates a family $\{p_\theta\}_{\theta\in \Theta}$ of probability measures on $X$ from two inputs as follows: \begin{enumerate} \item Let $\rho\colon G\to GL(V)$ be a representation of $G$ on a finite dimensional real vector space $V$. \item Let $v_0$ be an $H$-fixed vector in $V$. \end{enumerate} We consider the following vector space (see Fact~\ref{fact:fin_dim}):

+We assume that there exist nonzero relatively $G$-invariant measures on $G/H$ and take one of them, say $\nu$.
+The family $\mathcal{P}$ below does not depend on the choice of $\nu$ (Remark~\ref{remark:choice_of_nu}).
 Then we set

 Here we denote the dual space of $V$ by $V^\vee$.
-From the conditions that $v_0$ is $H$-fixed and $\chi|_H=1$, the notations $x\cdot v_0$ and $\chi(x)$ are well-defined.
-Then we get a probability measure $dp_\theta$ on $X$ as follows:
+From the conditions that $v_0$ is $H$-fixed and $\tau|_H=0$, the notations $\rho(x) v_0$ and $\tau(x)$ are well-defined.
+Then we get a probability measure $p_\theta$ on $X$ as follows:

-As a result we obtain the following family of distributions on $X$:
+As a result, we obtain the following family of distributions on $X$: